mixpanel/docs/README.md

 If you have a minor change (typo, broken link, outdated screenshot) you can now propose that change yourself via Github!

 # Contributing Fixes
 You’ll need a Github account.
 It’s free and takes 1 minute to create.
-We recommend using <fullname>-<mixpanel> as your handle so that we can tell who it is.
+We recommend using '<fullname>-<mixpanel>' as your handle so that we can tell who it is.

 To make an edit:
 * Go to our docs repository